Cancer Institute at the Washington Hospital Center

 - He has a reputation for helping patients live longer.

 Dr. Sugarbaker knows what it takes to become a mesothelioma survivor.
 Patients across the world come to him for treatment.
 Other mesothelioma doctors even consult with him for advice.
-Get your free Mesothelioma Veterans Guide now to learn more about Dr. Sugarbaker and his treatment methods.
+Get your free Mesothelioma Veterans Packet now to Learn More about Dr. Sugarbaker and his treatment methods.